Azure/azure-kusto-splunk/README.md

 # Ingesting Data from Splunk to Azure Data Explorer

-In this repository there are following ways to ingest data from Splunk to Azure Data Explorer.
+The project provides modules to integrate Azure Data Explorer (on Azure and Microsoft Fabric) with Splunk

-1. Using Splunk Addon to ingest data from Splunk index to Azure Data Explorer
+a) Export data continuously from Splunk index to ADX using Azure Data Explorer Splunk Addon
-2. Forward data or logs from any system to Azure Data Explorer by installing the splunk universal forwarder
+b) Export data to ADX as a target using Splunk universal forwarder
-3. Using a Spark Job to retrieve historical data from Splunk index and ingest to Azure Data Explorer
+c) A sample Spark job to extract existing data from Splunk indexes to ADX for historical analysis

 ## Using Splunk Addon to ingest data from Splunk index to Azure Data Explorer
 Prerequisites